-From these two paragraphs, it’s very easy to see that codependency is “bad” and interdependency is “good”.
-Codependency grows out of a negative power imbalance where one person is compulsive needing to keep their partner tied to them through closeness and narrow support systems.
-People in these relationships may say things like “I can’t live without you” and if one is having a bad day, so is the other.
-Interdependency grows out of an equal power balance where both people surrender power at different times for the other person’s own good without keeping score.
+From these two paragraphs, it’s easy to see that codependency is “bad” and interdependency is “good”.
+Codependency grows out of a negative power imbalance where one person needs to keep their partner tied to them through closeness and narrow support systems.
+People in these relationships may say things like “I can’t live without you”.
+Interdependency grows out of an equal power balance where both people surrender power at different times for the other person’s own good.
+They also do not keep score.
 These relationships are consistent and predictable and aren’t self-centered.

 Check the end of this blog post for more in-depth reading about codependency and interdependency.

 Codependency, Interdependency, and Power Exchange

 One common characteristic of a codependent relationship is an imbalance of power.
 Another characteristic is when one person takes on the responsibility for the other.
 At first glance, this sounds like power exchange.
 The Dominant has more power and takes on the responsibility of caring for the submissive.